My family canceled traditional cable TV just over a year ago.

 - DVR is limited to 30 hours, or you’ll pay extra: The basic DVR only has 30 hours of programming recording available.
 Any more than that and you’ll need to upgrade to a higher tier plan.

 fuboTV – The Sports Centered Streaming Service

-When I first heard of fuboTV a while back I didn’t really look into it very closely because they were so focused only soccer content.
-In the past year or more they’ve began adding network agreements that have allowed them to become a much more mainstream over-the-top streaming service with content for all of the major sports, news and entertainment.
+When I first heard of fuboTV a while back I didn’t really look into it very closely because they were so focused only on soccer content.
+In the past year or more they’ve begun adding network agreements that have allowed them to become a much more mainstream over-the-top streaming service with content for all of the major sports, news, and entertainment.

 I’d definitely recommend checking the service out.